Winipedia/winipedia_utils/README.md

 - **Empty files** - If you want to disable a config file, make it empty.
 This signals that the file is unwanted and won't be modified
 - **Custom additions** - You can add custom configurations as long as the standard configurations remain intact
 - **Modified standards** - If you modify the standard configurations, they will be restored on the next setup run
+- **Subclasses** - You can create custom config files by subclassing the standard ones.
+They will be automatically created and managed when you commit or run pytest. winipedia_utils automatically discovers and calls them.
+This way you can adjust or add some settings.
+It is however important the parent class stays a subset of the child class according to the description in the function `nested_structure_is_subset` in `winipedia_utils.iterating.iterate`.

 ## Branch Protection